xhayeck/ddEncounterCreator/README.md

 Finally, press **How Hard Is This Fight Going To Be?**  to get a difficulty rating for the encounter given your party.

-#Inspiration
+##Technologies Used
+-React
+-Gulp

+##Inspiration
 I took the general concept and layout of this from the site: *http://dhmholley.co.uk/encounter-calculator-5th/*.
 Thanks for helping with the encounter calculations!
-(This site uses jQuery to basically do the same thing.
-Like I said, I wanted to teach myself React so having a finished product to compare to was useful)
+(This site uses jQuery to basically do the same thing.)